Rational coordination with no communication or conventions: Purely rational principles in games

-By a \defstyle{principle} we mean any nonempty class of protocols.
+By a \defstyle{principle} we mean here \emph{any nonempty class of protocols}.
 Intuitively, these are the protocols ``complying" with that principle.
-If protocols are regarded as ``reasoning styles" (or ``behaviour modes"), then principles are \emph{properties} of such reasoning styles (or behaviour modes).
-Principles that contain only structural protocols are called \defstyle{structural principles.}
+Hence principles are simply \emph{properties of protocols} and if protocols are regarded as ``reasoning styles", then principles are properties of reasoning.
+Likewise, if protocols are identified with agents who behave according to them, then principles can be seen as norms which agents follow.

+Principles that contain only structural protocols are called \defstyle{structural principles}.
+Such principles are properties of structural protocols and therefore they describe behavior which is independent of names of the choices and roles of the players.